 Ensure Your Data is a Good Fit

-After you have chosen your stratification criteria, you can create the sample.
+After we have chosen our stratification criteria, we can create the sample.

 Manual Method with Formulas